Offers contained within this article maybe expired.

 These codes can serve a few different purposes.

-The main purpose is that it confirms with the merchant that you are actually in possession of the card.
+The main purpose is that these codes confirm with the merchant that you are actually in possession of the card.
 This is especially important for online purchases where you cannot supply a signature, pin, or any other type of in-person verification.

 It’s possible that somebody could take an imprint of your credit card or obtain your credit card number through some other type of means and attempt to fraudulently use your card to purchase something.

-If the fraudulent actor is required to supply the security code but they don’t have your card to get the number, then this can help prevent fraud.
+If the fraudulent actor is required to supply the security code but they don’t have your card to get the number, then this enhanced security measure can help prevent fraud.

 This can work well for a few reasons.

 First, your CID is not stored on your magnetic strip.
-This means that merchants cannot obtain your CID simply by swiping your card.
+This means that merchants cannot obtain your CID simply by swiping your card, which helps cut down on credit card fraud.

 Since merchants can’t store your security code, in the event of a data breach you don’t have to worry about your security code being taken.